MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/02-implement-http-operations.md

     }
     ```

-1. Save the changes to *Add.cshtml.cs*.
+1. Save the changes to *Add.cshtml.cs*, and review the comments in the code.

-1. Review the code in the *Add.cshtml.cs* file.
-Note where the `IHttpClientFactory` is added to the page with dependency injection.
-Also note that the data model is bound to the page by using the `[BindProperty]` attribute.

 1. In the Visual Studio Code top menu select **Run | Start debugging**, or select **F5**.
 After the project is finished building a browser window should launch with the web app running